List of DC Comics characters: P: Knight Shift member

 An unidentified female with mental powers is a member of Knight Shift.
 They went up against the Legion of Super-Heroes.

 Bashir

 Bashir is an information broker who wields the Sage Force which grants him telekinesis and telepathy.
 The character was created by Joshua Williamson and Rafa Sandoval, and first appeared in The Flash (vol. 5) #61 (March 2019).
-Throughout his appearances, he battles The Flash, Fuerza and Steadfast before being killed by the Black Flash.
+Bashir sells out the Flash in Zandia while looking to dismantle Roulette's criminal empire in order for him to steal information before being double crossed by Gemini.
+Bashir later manipulates Steadfast and Fuerza against each other before being killed by the Black Flash.

 Psych in other media

 The Bashir incarnation of Psych, fully named as Bashir Malik, appears in The Flash, portrayed by Ennis Esmer.
 This version is a psychic who is immune to mental inhibitors, and has a connection with Cecile Horton.
-Introduced in the seventh season, he recklessly uses his abilities until deciding to help Barry Allen, Fuerza and Deon Owens subdue the Speed Force and restore balance.
-In the eighth season, Malik falls ill with a time sickness, causing the Negative Sage Force to steal his likeness until he recovers.
+He recklessly uses his abilities until deciding to help Barry Allen, Fuerza and Deon Owens subdue the Speed Force and restore balance.